Overcoming Picky Eating Habits in Children

 Causes of Picky Eating

-Sensitivity to taste, smell, and texture
+Sensitivity to texture, smell, and taste

 Modeling behavior